When to Call Biomed vs. Troubleshoot Yourself: A Clinical Staff Decision Guide

 This framework captures the essential logic: patient safety first, then safety hazards, then scope of repair.
 Everything that follows expands on this decision tree with specific examples.

 These everyday issues account for the vast majority of bedside equipment calls.
 Resolving them yourself saves time and keeps Biomed available for real hardware problems.
-As one experienced BMET shared on r/BMET: "Roughly 90% of 'signal loss' errors trace back to loose, dirty, or misplaced sensors—not the monitor itself."
+Published clinical-engineering field data is consistent on this point: most "signal loss" errors trace back to loose, dirty, or misplaced sensors — not the monitor itself.

 Issue Likely Cause What to Do